-In accordance with LACCD and State of CA policy, our campus office is closed until further notice.
+In accordance with LACCD and Cal OSHA regulations, our campus office is closed until further notice.
 All in-person services and all classes are being offered remotely.

 Frequently Asked Questions